wavemotion-dave/SpeccySE/readme.md

 want to load the game - using a 48K Spectrum or the upgraded 128K Spectrum.
 If you don't understand an option - don't touch it.
 You have been duly warned!

-One item of note is the ULA TIMING which for 99% of games is set to 'Normal'.
+Another item of note is the ULA TIMING which for 99% of games is set to 'Normal'.
 Since the timing on Speccy-SE is not perfectly accurate (but very close), you might find some cutting edge games that rely on precise timing need a bit of tweaking.
 Mostly those are multicolor effects such as are used for the Nirvana+